 The Mew family already had three adopted dogs, and while they all love Eden, she needed one who could anticipate her anxiety and comfort her when she got scared.
-Most recently, the family had adopted a miniature pinscher from the pet adoption center, and that’s where Eden returned with her mom Catherine to find her new companion.
+Most recently, the family had adopted a miniature pinscher from the pet adoption center, and that’s where Eden returned with her mom, Catherine, to find her new companion.

-When they arrived, they discussed Eden’s needs with adoption specialist Gregory Bechtol, who had just the dog in mind ― a puppy who had very recently been brought back to the adoption center by a family who him deemed him just a little too energetic for their lifestyle.
-This dog, Gregory thought, would do well in the bustling Mews household, where his exuberance would serve him well.
+When they arrived, they discussed Eden’s needs with adoption specialist Gregory Bechtol, who had just the dog in mind ― a puppy who had very recently been brought back to the adoption center by a family who deemed him just a little too energetic for their lifestyle.
+This dog, Gregory thought, would do well in the bustling Mew household, where his exuberance would serve him well.
 And you can’t overlook that he already had the perfect name: Stormy.

 “As soon as Stormy saw Eden, he made a beeline for her,” says Gregory.
 “There was a lot of tail-wagging.”

-Gregory left the Eden and her mom alone with Stormy so they could get to know each other better, and by the time he returned a bond between Stormy and Eden had already formed.
+Gregory left Eden and her mom alone with Stormy so they could get to know each other better, and by the time he returned, a bond between Stormy and Eden had already formed.
 They left that night without Stormy to think things over, and the next day, returned with their three dogs in tow.
 Stormy fit right in with the rest of the pack.

 It was the last day Stormy spent at the pet adoption center.
 When he left, there was a new spot open at the pet adoption center to save the life of another pet who needs a loving home, and it was the last time Eden would have to worry about the stormy weather.